Ground state degeneracy of non-Abelian topological phases from coupled wires: Commutation of string operators and the Hamiltonian; ``Analytic'' proof of state exclusion

 which gives \begin{widetext}

 up to a contribution from the set of measure zero where $z=\epsilon$, which we will ignore.

-To prove Eq.~\eqref{eq: D_2 ket Omega vanishes}, we compute the leading contribution to $\widehat{\mathcal{D}}^{\,}_{2}(\epsilon)$ as $\epsilon\to0$.
-For $\epsilon$ infinitesimal, we may replace the integral in Eq.~\eqref{eq: D_2 def} by the value of the integrand at the midpoint of the integration domain,
+To prove Eq.~\eqref{eq: D_{2} ket Omega vanishes}, we compute the leading contribution to $\widehat{\mathcal{D}}^{\,}_{2}(t,\epsilon)$ as $\epsilon\to0$.
+For $\epsilon$ infinitesimal, we may replace the integral in Eq.~\eqref{eq: D_{2} def} by the value of the integrand at the midpoint of the integration domain,

 We now perform the (equal-time) OPE

 Inserting the OPEs

 where ``$\sim$'' denotes equality up to constant factors and nonsingular terms, and using the fact that $L^{\,}_{z}\sim 0$ by periodic boundary conditions, we find